White Collar Crimes

 For fraud investigations at the state level, many of these cases are investigated by local law enforcement agencies or detectives with the Department of Financial Services, Division of Investigative & Forensic Services.

-At Sammis Law Firm, our criminal defense attorneys represent individuals charged with white-collar crimes, throughout the Tampa Bay Areas, including Hillsborough County, Pinellas County, Polk County, Pasco County, Hernando County, Manatee County, and the surrounding areas.
+At Sammis Law Firm, our criminal defense attorneys represent individuals charged with white-collar crimes throughout the Tampa Bay area, including Hillsborough County, Pinellas County, Polk County, Pasco County, Hernando County, Manatee County, and the surrounding areas.

 The attorneys at the Sammis Law Firm in Tampa, FL, have represented many professional individuals, including business owners, doctors, accountants, lawyers, and real estate professionals in various serious white collar crime accusations.

 For many white-collar crime accusations in Florida, we rely on some of the top financial expert witnesses, investigators, and forensic accountants in Tampa, FL, to give our clients the best chance of winning at trial or negotiating the best possible disposition before trial.

-Contact us to discuss the criminal accusations during a confidential consultation.
-Call 813-250-0500.
+Contact us to discuss criminal accusations during a confidential consultation.